 Thomas: Somebody needs to do the work to get the work done in CT.
 It will not be done automatically

-Richard: On the discussion paper, Hanna is confused on the first question.
-That is straightforward.
-In addition to impact on 29591, there might be impact on 29517 as well on NEF based exposure.
-On the Time Synchronization bit, we need to identify which protocol to use.
+Richard: On the discussion paper, Hanna is confused on the first question (what client data is to be conveyed?).
+That is straightforward:.it’s defined by CTA-WAVE in CMCD specification.

+Richard: For exposure of CMCD information to NWDAF, in addition to impact on 29591, there might be impact on 29517 as well on NEF based exposure.

+Richard: On the Time Synchronization bit, we need to identify which protocol to use.
 More fundamentally, on Note 2 that the parameter is not relevant to MBSTF, there is some contradiction because there is some configuration about this parameter earlier.
 We need to agree on the design here.

 Thomas: I understand, maybe it is not relevant to MBSTF.
 What we discussed is that we will not work on the synchronization, but assume it is happening.